 We are a clinical-stage biopharmaceutical company focused on discovering and developing novel small molecule drug candidates to treat cancer.
 Using our proprietary chemistry platform, we have created an extensive library of targeted anti-cancer agents designed to work against specific cellular pathways important to cancer cells.
 We believe that the drug candidates in our pipeline have the potential to be efficacious in a wide variety of cancers without causing harm to normal cells.
-We have three clinical-stage product candidates and several preclinical programs.
+We have three clinical-stage product candidates and several preclinical programs, although the majority of our current efforts are focused on our lead product candidate, rigosertib.